Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-fullscreen-blit-in-xr-spi.md

-# How to perform a full screen blit in URP
+# Perform a full screen blit in URP

 The example on this page describes how to create a custom Renderer Feature that performs a full screen blit.